JESWINKNINAN/friendly-kubernetes/How-to-prepare-for-CKA-CNCF/README.md

 # Introduction

-## Module 1: Prerequisites(45 mins including Q&A)
+## Module 1: Prerequisites

 - Learn K8s not just CKA
 - If you are absolute begineer:
+  * Start with official Kubernetes-basics docs: https://kubernetes.io/docs/tutorials/kubernetes-basics/
-- [Kubernetes Course For Absolute Begineer](https://kodekloud.com/courses/kubernetes-for-the-absolute-beginners-hands-on/) - Course from Mumshad/KodeKloud
+  * [Kubernetes Course For Absolute Begineer](https://kodekloud.com/courses/kubernetes-for-the-absolute-beginners-hands-on/) - Course from Mumshad/KodeKloud
+  * Courses from Katakoda including: https://www.katacoda.com/courses/kubernetes
 - Make sure you have hands-on experience.
 - Make sure you are comfortable with Kubernetes both thortically

 ## Module 2: How to prepare (Theoretical and Hands-on is must have)

+- CKA exam is especially for SREs or Devops Engineers, who want to build,run and operate the Kubernetes infrastructure and platforms but not limited to anyone in IT.
 - Start with official [curriculam](https://github.com/cncf/curriculum/blob/master/CKA_Curriculum_v1.21.pdf)
 - Read [Offical Candidate Requirements](https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook/candidate-requirements)
 - Deploy Kubernetes from scratch - Use [Kelsey Hightower doc](https://github.com/kelseyhightower/kubernetes-the-hard-way)- (Kubeadm on GCP) or using [VirtualBox/Vagrant method from KodeKloud](https://github.com/mmumshad/kubernetes-the-hard-way)
 - Read [Kubernetes Up and Running](https://www.oreilly.com/library/view/kubernetes-up-and/9781491935668/) - (Higly Recommended if you are not having hands-on.
 - Higly recommended [CKA course from KodeKloud](https://kodekloud.com/courses/certified-kubernetes-administrator-cka/) or in [Udemy](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/)
 - Practice, Practice and Practice.

 ## Module 3: Tips And Tricks (Conclusion)